Gonobahini: Formation of Gonobahini (1974)

-The party called for establishing socialism through an armed revolution.
-As a result, the Gonobahini was formed and led a violent insurgency against the government of Sheikh Mujibur Rahman.
-In 1974, Hasanul Haq Inu led a group of armed men to attack the residence of then home minister Mansur Ali, which resulted in a massacre.
+On 17 March 1974, Jasad leaders directed a mass hunger march to surround the official residence of the home minister Mansur Ali.
+Hasanul Haq Inu led a group of armed men to attack the residence of home minister, which resulted in a massacre.
+This event became known as the Ramna Massacre.
+Official government announcements reported eight deaths, but medical personnel at the Dhaka Medical College Hospital estimated more than thirty.
 The Gonobahini is also accused of killing numerous Bangladesh Chhatra League and Awami League members.